Best mattress in a box 2024: Expert-rated boxed beds

 Temperature can impact firmness

 The GhostBed Luxe mattress is a premium all-foam mattress in a box.
-It's USP is that it's jam-packed with cooling tech, making it an excellent choice for anyone who overheats at night.
-GhostBed calls it 'the coolest bed in the world', and we were certainly impressed when we tested it out.
+Its USP is that it's jam-packed with cooling tech, making it an excellent choice for anyone who overheats at night.

-On top, a luxurious quilted cover is made from 'Ghost Ice' fabric, which is designed to absorb heat throughout the night.
+According to GhostBed, its Luxe mattress is 'the coolest bed in the world', and we were inclined to believe that when we tried it out.
+On top is a luxurious quilted cover made from 'Ghost Ice' fabric, which is designed to absorb heat throughout the night.
 Our testers were surprised that this cover was cold to the touch – something that they hadn't come across before.
 Inside the mattress you'll also find gel memory foam (designed to promote airflow and breathability) and thermo-sensitive foam (which responds to your body temperature and adjusts accordingly).

 This is hands-down one of the very best cooling mattresses we've tried.
 We slept comfortably cool on this mattress and didn't overheat once.
 In fact, on occasion, one of our testers had to don socks and long pants to warm up.
-This bed's cooling powers are all the most impressive when you consider it's all-foam, which can be a recipe for overheating.
-Factoring in the permanent 50% off deal, this it's well priced for a cooling bed (although if it's out of your budget you should check out the Cocoon by Sealy Chill further down the page).
+This bed's cooling prowess is all the more impressive when you consider it's all-foam, which can be a recipe for overheating.
+Factoring in the permanent 50% off deal, this is well-priced for a cooling bed, although if it's out of your budget and you don't have severe night sweats, you should check out the Cocoon by Sealy Chill elsewhere on this page.

 There were other features that delighted, too.
 This bed's contouring memory foam and supportive foam layers effectively soothe pressure points and create an almost weightless feeling (be aware that this otherwise medium-plush mattress tends to feel firmer in cooler temps and softer when it's warm, which is a little unusual).
 It's billed as beneficial for back sleepers, but found the most relief when resting on our sides, with our joints comfortably cushioned in this position.
 Motion isolation is superb, making the GhostBed Luxe a good choice for anyone who shares a bed with a restless partner.